 Answer: Represent the set of all possible systems as a set of executions of Turing machines.
 Each such execution has a unique Gödel number.
-Order the executions by their Gödel numbers (each such execution is represented by TM_i , where i is the ith Turing machine in the list).
+Order the executions by their Gödel numbers.
+To do this, represent each such execution by $TM{G(i)}$, where i is the ith Turing machine in the list) and G(i) is that machine's Gödel number.

 We also have to define when an execution stops.
 When a Turing machine execution stops, it enters the halting state.
 We'll call this state q_f (the "f" for "final").
-So in terms of this problem, TM_i stops if, and only if, it enters state q_f .
+So in terms of this problem, $TM{G(i)}$ stops if, and only if, it enters state q_f .

-Now, TM_i halts in state q_f if, and only if, the right in question leaks; that is, if, and only if, the system halts in an unsafe state.
+Now, $TM{G(i)}$ halts in state q_f if, and only if, the right in question leaks; that is, if, and only if, the system halts in an unsafe state.